tewarig/notes/docs/OS/Lab/Fork.md

 # Parent Process Computes the SUM OF EVEN and Child Process Computes the sum of ODD NUMBERS using fork

+- this program does  not work check another  the another program

 ```c
 #include<stdio.h>
 //for using the fork